Deleting data

 user

-To delete only a specific trait instance, mention what you want to delete and what instance it relates to.
+To delete only a specific ownership reference, connecting an attribute to an owner, mention what you want to delete and what instance it relates to.

 In case of an ownership instance, write an expression like has $attribute of $owner